arme-project/ARME-website/content/authors/Gatis_Jurkans_PGT/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts as a single sentence)
-bio: Gatis is a research assistant currently finishing his MSc in CNCR at the University of Birmingham.
+bio: Gatis is currently finishing his MSc in CNCR at the University of Birmingham.
 His background is primarily in electronics engineering and industrial software engineering.

 interests:
 - Computer Vision applications in sports performance capture